Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

 If you changed any directory names in the repository:

     * update :code:`docs/conf.py` to reflect correct directory names
-    * update the helper tool :code:`/build_docs.sh`
+    * update the helper tool :code:`build_docs.sh`
     * search the entire package files to check that all references to the directory have been changed

-If you changed python dependencies:
+If you wish to add python dependencies:

     * add the new dependency to the poetry dependency list with :code:`poetry add package=version` or if the dependency is a development tool :code:`poetry add --dev package=version`

+If you wish to remove python dependencies, use :code:`poetry remove package`.

 After the above, you can run the helper tool from the main directory that will automatically rebuild references and build a local HTML copy